yilai514/library_system/README.md

 Execute Vue
-1. Go to the project location and use command lines to execute the program.
+1. Go to the project location and use command lines to execute the program. cd YOURPATH/book-borrowing-system/ npm run dev
-> cd YOURPATH/book-borrowing-system/ \n
-> npm run dev
 2. Use a browser to view the web page at http://localhost:8080/

 Execute Spring Boot